cmeeren/Facil/README.md

 ### Can I use temp tables?

-Yes, Facil supports temp tables in scripts.
-In short, configure your script like this:
+Yes, Facil supports temp tables in scripts and procedures.
+In short, configure your script/procedures like this:

 ```yaml
 scripts: